 $PATH, and shell completions are included for

-As an ever-evolving project, I’ve yet to get around to publishing it.
-At the time of writing, I’m partway through a DAG-based permission structure with closure tables to store the graphs.
+It is viewable here.
+The project continues to evolve - at the time of writing, I’m partway through a DAG-based permission structure with closure tables to store the graphs in the misspelt

 Apr 2022, Eee maintenance